 - Your pyjamas (as tempted as you might be on a Monday morning).

-As a guideline, as long as you're comfortable but still presentable, you're likely wearing appropriate clothes for a smart casual dress code at work.
+As a guideline, as long as you're comfortable but still presentable, you're likely wearing appropriate clothes for a casual dress code at work.

 - A casual shirt, t-shirt or jumper

 - A skirt or jeans (but stay away from ripped or distressed denim)

 - Boots or trainers (Converse or similar are fine, just keep them clean)